OmarBadawi9/Datasets-techniques/README.md

 # Datasets-techniques
-how can we create and use the datasets to train AI models
+how can we use techniques to creat datasets to train AI models

 #soon more Techniques will be uploaded